bennischober/speech-to-gcode/README.md

 # Speech-To-GCode

-This project was developed during our master studies at the [Kempten University of Applied Sciences](https://www.hs-kempten.de/en/) in cooperation with the [Institute for Data-optimised Manufacturing](https://www.hs-kempten.de/en/research/research-institutes/institute-for-data-optimized-manufacturing-idf).
+This project was developed during our master studies at the [Kempten University of Applied Sciences](https://www.hs-kempten.de/en/) in cooperation with the [Institute for Data-optimised Manufacturing (IDF)](https://www.hs-kempten.de/en/research/research-institutes/institute-for-data-optimized-manufacturing-idf).

 **Project members**: Linus Göhl, Quirin Sandt, Benjamin Schober